Keynote Speakers

 Hitoshi Nakagama

-Honorary President, National Cancer Center (NCC)
+President, Japan Agency for Medical Research and Development (AMED) / Honorary President, National Cancer Center (NCC)

 Name: Hitoshi Nakagama, M.D., D.M.Sc.

-received Ph.D. in 1991.
-He then joined MIT, Center for Cancer
+University of Tokyo in 1982 and received Ph.D. in 1991.
+He then

-Research, and worked with Prof. D.E.
-Housman on functional analysis
+joined MIT, Center for Cancer Research, and worked with Prof. D.E.

-of a tumor suppressor gene, WT1.
-After returning back to Japan in
+Housman on functional analysis of a tumor suppressor gene, WT1.

-1995, he took up a position at NCC Research Institute (NCCRI), and
+After returning back to Japan in 1995, he took up a position at NCC

-became Chief, Biochemistry Division (1997), Deputy Director (2007),
+Research Institute (NCCRI), and became Chief, Biochemistry Division

-and Director of NCCRI in 2011.
-He has been working at NCCRI on
+(1997), Deputy Director (2007), and Director of NCCRI in 2011.
+He

-exposure to environmental insults.
-Currently, he puts more efforts
+after exposure to environmental insults.

-Position: Honorary President, National Cancer Center (NCC)
+Development (AMED) / Honorary President, National Cancer Center

 Education: